Stay Tuned for Weekly Updates

 Many labels still accept direct submissions from independent artists.
 Platforms like BandLab Opportunities and label submission portals allow artists to send their music directly to A&R teams.

 A&R (Artists & Repertoire) scouts also actively seek talent that aligns with a label’s identity or current market trends.
-This proactive approach means labels are not waiting—they are hunting for artists with unique sounds and strong potential.
+This proactive approach means labels are actively hunting for artists with unique sounds and strong potential.

 👉 Pro tip: When submitting, be professional, concise, and provide all necessary links and assets.
 A polished submission can make a huge difference.